Worlds shapers in focus: Daniel Dociu

 This means we can cut corners and get real shortcuts letting his experience and his knowledge empower us in our mission.

-To be true, I must admit you need all the help you can get in this endeavor, just to maintain one’s optimism and bravery, to look around yourself and see, to remain curious and hungry for knowledge … to stay true to yourself.
+To be true, I must admit you need all the help you can get in this endeavour, just to maintain one’s optimism and bravery, to look around yourself and see, to remain curious and hungry for knowledge … to stay true to yourself.

 Daniel Dociu’s Masterclass is a breath of fresh air and so much more.